Rõngu: Rõngu castle ruins

-The present-day ruins are the visible remains of a so-called "vassal castle", i.e. a smaller fortress not designed for major military operations, established in the early 14th century.
+The present-day ruins, located in the neighbouring Lossimäe village, are the visible remains of a so-called "vassal castle", i.e. a smaller fortress not designed for major military operations, established in the early 14th century.
 Built in the south-western part of the Bishopric of Dorpat, it probably served to control the bishopric's border there.
 The castle was centred on a rectangular courtyard which was surrounded by wings.
 The gate, the remains of which are most prominently visible today, was strengthened by a gatehouse that also housed a chapel on its second floor.
 During the Livonian War, the castle was pillaged by Russian troops.
 After 1583, when the area came under the influence of the Polish–Lithuanian Commonwealth as the Duchy of Livonia, it was still in use, this time by local Jesuits.
 The Jesuits however blew up the castle amid the events that led to the Truce of Altmark and the subsequent incorporation of the area into Swedish Livonia.